-These movies can really help open the door to difficult conversations!
+These movies about love can really help open the door to difficult conversations!

 After a painful breakup one of my boys experienced, we watched a few of these movies.
 He ended up liking some of these, even though, at first, he thought they were chick flicks.
 Watching these together opened up some great conversation that he later said really helped him.
 Here’s a checklist to keep track of the ones that you have watched:)

 Here is our family’s list of the best movies about love to watch for Valentine’s Day!

 *This post may contain affiliate links.
 My full disclosure policy is here.